Elijah-1994/Hangman-Project/README.md

 key note - you can call functions within a function. use return to store the variable and call the function within the function call. (i.e check_guess(ask_for_input())).

+Milestone 3

+defined the class using the class syntax.
+The init method is used to intialise the first instance of the class.
+The atritbutes are defined by the parameters.